Why did my car insurance go up?

 If your latest renewal notice brought you a bad case of sticker shock, it can help to understand some of the reasons why your rate suddenly jumped.
 We’ll break down some of the most common reasons for a car insurance rate increase below.

+Your driving record can greatly affect your costs.
+If your record is clear of accidents and tickets, your costs will likely be much lower.
 On the other hand, if you get into a series of accidents or are convicted of driving under the influence, expect your rates to skyrocket.

-While the recent spike in inflation has contributed to higher repair costs, the increasingly sophisticated technology in today’s cars also plays a large role, says Lois She-Tom, director of national auto product at Country Financial.
+While the recent spike in inflation has contributed to higher repair costs, the increasingly sophisticated technology in today’s cars also plays a large role, explains Lois She-Tom, director of national auto product at Country Financial.

 “Back in the day, a fender bender resulted in a small repair and a small repair bill,” she says.
 “Today, you’re replacing more than a bumper.”